 - salt, to taste

 - Use immediately or cover tightly and store for up to 1 week in the refrigerator or up to 3 months in the freezer.
-After freezing, thaw in the refrigerator then beat the frosting for a few seconds so it’s creamy again.
+After freezing, thaw in the refrigerator then beat the frosting on medium speed for a few seconds so it’s creamy again.
 After thawing or refrigerating, beating in a splash of heavy cream or milk will help thin the thawed frosting out again, if needed.